-RESOURCES FOR CHAPLAINS AND MILITARY INSTRUCTORS (Australia, New Zealand, Canada, Newfoundland, England, Scotland, Wales, Ireland, Italy)
+RESOURCES FOR CHAPLAINS AND MILITARY INSTRUCTORS (Australia, New Zealand, Canada, Newfoundland, England, Scotland, Wales, Ireland, Italy) (Also, special section on Japanese propaganda)

 |